 Pituitary tumors also can damage the gland itself, disrupting your hormone production.
 The resulting hormone imbalances are responsible for symptoms such as impotence, low sex drive, and changes in your menstrual cycle.

-Acromegaly that affects the heart or blood pressure or causes diabetes may have the following symptoms, although they may not occur in everyone with Acromegaly.
+acromegaly that affects the heart or blood pressure or causes diabetes may have the following symptoms, although they may not occur in everyone with this rare disease.

 - Increased thirst or urination

 - Palpitations or rapid heart beat

 Blood tests are used to help confirm your diagnosis.
 Measurement of IGF-1 level is considered the most reliable test for acromegaly.
 Another test measures levels of IGF-binding protein-3 (IGFBP-3), a protein that interacts with IGF-1.
 This test is usually used to help confirm the diagnosis of acromegaly.

 Some health care providers measure how suppressible diabetic glucose levels.
 Blood glucose (sugar) suppresses growth hormone.
 The level of growth hormone in your blood is measured after you drink a sugary drink.
 The resulting high blood sugar level suppresses the growth hormone level in healthy people but not in people who have too much growth hormone.

 A CT scan or MRI of the head is done to look for a pituitary tumor.